-From 1822 to 1834, Henry took notes about things he heard Samuel say at gatherings of family and friends, knowing they could someday be important biographical records about the life of his famous father-in-law/uncle.
+Anyway, from 1822 to 1834, Henry took notes about things he heard Samuel say at gatherings of family and friends, figuring they might someday be worthwhile biographical records about the life of his famous father-in-law/uncle.

 In 1835, a year after Samuel died, Henry published a two-volume collection that included his notes, under the title Specimens of the Table Talk of the Late Samuel Taylor Coleridge.

 These volumes, usually referred to as Table Talk for short, include an oft-cited quotation by Samuel about prose and poetry.

 “Prose = words in their best order; — poetry = the best words in the best order.”

 According the Henry, Samuel Taylor Coleridge spoke those words on the night of July 12, 1827 during a wide-ranging conversation about a number of famous writers, including Sir Walter Scott, John Dryden, Algernon Sydney and Edmund Burke.

 Presumably, Samuel said the word “equal” where the equal signs appear in Henry’s written version.

 Coleridge made this remark after saying that Edmund Burke’s popular essay “A Philosophical Inquiry into the Origin of our Ideas of the Sublime and Beautiful” was “neither profound nor accurate” and making an equally snarky comment about a poem by the Italian poet Ludovico Ariosto.

 Samuel’s complete quote about prose vs. poetry, as recorded in Table Talk, is: